-Institutional development of the water sector III - Securing Basic Services
+Institutional development of the water sector III - Addressing basic needs (closed)

-Title: Institutional development of the water sector III - securing basic services
+Title: Institutional development of the water sector III - Addressing basic needs

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 With approximately 125 cubic metres of water available per capita and per year, Yemen is one of the most water-deprived countries in the world.
 The supply situation, which is already critical, has deteriorated dramatically due to the armed conflict and its escalation in March 2015.
 More than 21 million people are currently reliant on humanitarian aid.
 Nineteen million people have no adequate access to drinking water supply and sanitation.
 It is only possible to maintain drinking water supply services to a very restricted degree in larger cities, including the capital city Sana’a.
 This also compromises the supply to schools and other public institutions.
 Parts of the infrastructure have been destroyed and the electricity supply has largely failed.
 Drinking water pumps and sewage lift stations can only be operated with emergency power units.